Devil's Icebox (cave): Temperature

-The cave is said to be as cold as 56 degrees all year round.
-It is also said to have a temperature of 13 degrees.
+The cave maintains a temperature of 13 °C (55.4 °F).

 Species

 According to the U.S. Government Printing Office, Devil's Icebox has the second highest number of species out of the over 6000 caves in Missouri.
 In 2007, 80 species have been identified in the cave.

-It is the only place where the species Macrocotyla glandulosa has been found; the rarity of this species was once used as an argument to prevent the construction of a shopping mall in the area.
+It is the only place where the planarian Kenkia glandulosa has been found; the rarity of this species was once used as an argument to prevent the construction of a shopping mall in the area.
 The cave is also home to species of salamanders, frogs, troglobites, millipede, spiders, and springtail.
-There are even endangered bat species like Myotis sodalis, Myotis septentrionalis, and Myotis grisescens in the cave.
+The Indiana bat, northern long-eared bat, and gray bat use the cave as a summer and/or winter roost.

 Length

-It is said to be the seventh or sixth longest cave in Missouri, with it spanning 7 miles.
-In the year 1986 its length was measured to be over 30 thousand in feet, 5.76 miles, and 9.27 kilometers.
+It is considered the seventh or sixth longest cave in Missouri.
+A survey made in 1986 yielded an estimate of 5.76 mi.

 Geology

 The cave is a double sink hole.
 It was formed in Burlington Limestone which had formed 300 million years ago.
-The cave is an example of karst topography.
+The cave itself formed 25 million years ago, and is an example of Karst Topography.
 According to J Harlen Bretz, Devil's Icebox is a phreatic cave system.

 In January 1994, a stream in the cave was oversaturated with calcite and dolomite.
 In 2017 stalagmites in the cave were studied.
 All the water flowing in the cave is from the surface.